matthias-prangl/hsro-inf-kp.github.io/README.md

 ```

 Traits allow the compiler to check if a generic type `T` implements the methods in the given trait.
-A very common trait is `Debug` which.
-Debug allows you to easily print a defined struct.
+A very common trait is `Debug` which allows you to easily print a defined struct.
 To implement the Debug trait you can simply write `#[derive(Debug)]` above your struct and - given that any type used in the struct implements Debug itself - Debug is implemented automatically and you can print your struct using `println!("{:?}", MyStruct)`.

 Let's now define a function that takes a generic type `T` that implements both our ExampleTrait aswell as Debug.
-The example shows to different ways to define such a function.
+The example shows different ways how to define such a function.
 The second way is useful if you have more than one generic type to make the required parameters clear.

 ```rust